ibm-cloud-docs/loadbalancer-service/faqs.md

 {: faq}
 {: support}

-While the auto-assigned DNS name for the load balancer is not customizable, you can add a CNAME (Canonical Name) record that points your preferred DNS name to the auto-assigned load balancer DNS name.
+While the auto-assigned DNS name for the load balancer is not customizable, you can add a Canonical Name (CNAME) record that points your preferred DNS name to the auto-assigned load balancer DNS name.

 For example, if your account number is 123456, your load balancer is deployed in `dal09` data center and its name is `myapp`, the auto-assigned load balancer DNS name is `myapp-123456-dal09.lb.bluemix.net`.
 Your preferred DNS name is `www.myapp.com`.
 You can add a CNAME record (through the DNS provider that you use to manage myapp.com) pointing `www.myapp.com` to the load balancer DNS name `myapp-12345-dal09.lb.bluemix.net`.